 The next group of habits to develop is organizing habits.
 The habits including daily imperfect cleaning, staying on top of email, keeping a useful calendar, and getting rid of stuff.

-On daily imperfect cleaning: “if you can set a lower standard for acceptable cleanliness, cleaning becomes a lot easier, and a lot of the pressure is relieved.
+On daily imperfect cleaning, he says, “if you can set a lower standard for acceptable cleanliness, cleaning becomes a lot easier, and a lot of the pressure is relieved.
 I recommend setting this level at a nine out of ten.”

 His method for staying on top of email: “As soon as you read any email that requires further action, including replying, following up, visiting a web site, etc., you flag or star it…Once per day, preferably early afternoon when you’ve had the chance to read emails and still have a bunch of productive time left, go through all of the starred emails and either reply, take the necessary action, or unstar it.”